 - The employer must have proper accounts during the year in which the bonus is paid as well as for the prior tax year.

 - The total amount that can be allocated to employees as part of the profit-sharing scheme cannot exceed 5% of the profits of the business of the prior year.

 - Details of the profit-sharing scheme in a prescribed form must be provided to the withholding tax (WHT) office for verification at the time of implementation of the profit-sharing scheme.

 The payment cannot exceed 25% of the beneficiary’s gross annual remuneration (excluding benefits in kind and in cash and the bonus itself).

 The costs in connection with the profit-sharing scheme are deductible at the corporate level.

 Incorporation into the law of the special tax regime for 'inbound' employees

-The provisions outlined in Circular no 95/2 of 27 January 2014 will be incorporated into the law, with certain modifications.
+The provisions outlined in Circular no 95/2 of 27 January 2014 have been incorporated into the law, with certain modifications.

-The Bill removes certain obligations that previously were a deterrent to the implementation of the regime, such as the obligation that the employing entity in Luxembourg must have or expect to have 20 full-time employees in the medium term.
+Certain obligations that previously were a deterrent to the implementation of the regime have been removed, such as the obligation that the employing entity in Luxembourg must have or expect to have 20 full-time employees in the medium term.
 Also removed are the obligations that the employee recruited into Luxembourg must put at the disposal of the employees their specialist knowledge and savoir-faire, or that the employee must be recruited into a sector that is experiencing recruitment difficulties in Luxembourg.

 The main changes relate to the reference base salary, the duration of the regime, and the way in which the cost-of-living exemption is calculated.
 Previously, in order to qualify for the regime, the employee had to have a gross base salary of 50,000 euros (EUR).
 This increases to EUR 100,000.
 The duration of time during which the regime can apply has been increased from six to nine years (including the year of arrival).
 The cost-of-living allowance is to be calculated on a lump-sum basis, and 50% of the allowance may be paid free from tax.
 The cost-of-living allowance cannot exceed 30% of the annual base remuneration (excluding benefits in kind and cash).